devpkr1/Titanic-Survival-Prediction/README.md

 ## Model Building
 Various machine learning models were tested, including:
 - Logistic Regression
-- Decision Trees
 - Random Forest
-- Support Vector Machines (SVM)
+- XGBoost
+- CatBoost
+- MLP Classifier

 Hyperparameter tuning was performed to optimize model performance.
+The Random Forest Classifier (after resampling) provided the most accurate and balanced predictions.

+Hyperparameter tuning was performed to optimize model performance.

 ## Model Evaluation
 The best-performing model achieved an accuracy score of **0.77** on Kaggle.
+The Random Forest Classifier (Resampled) was finalized as the best model based on evaluation metrics.
 ### Evaluation Metrics
 - Accuracy
 - Confusion Matrix